ruiyichee/SUTD-App-Store/MATERIALDESIGN.md

 > Motion is meaningful and appropriate, serving to focus attention and maintain continuity.
 Feedback is subtle yet clear.
 Transitions are efﬁcient yet coherent.

 ## Ease of Implementation
 More than the user benefits, Material Design has also been increasingly easy for developers to use and implement onto their web apps.
-Angular 2 Material Design has a comprehensive guide and documentation on <https://material.angular.io/>
+Angular 2 Material Design has a comprehensive guide and documentation [here](https://material.angular.io/)

 There are different implementations for different UI components, for instance, to create a Material Design button, simply add the directive `mat-button` to the button component in your html like so:
 ```<button mat-button>Button Title</button>```